N 130th St – Bitter Lake to Haller Lake Mobility Improvements

 Schedule

-Planning (complete): We built on previous planning and community engagement work done in the area to create a set of improvements that responds to community priorities for accessing the NE 130th St light rail station.
+Planning (complete): We built on previous planning and community engagement work done in the area to create a set of improvements that responds to community priorities for accessing the future Pinehurst Station (formerly the NE 130th St Infill Station).
 See Project Background for more information.

-Construction (2026-2027*): When construction starts, we’ll share the schedule, upcoming activities, and expected impacts.
+Construction (as soon as 2028): When construction starts, we’ll share the schedule, upcoming activities, and expected impacts.

 Funding